ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-ingress.md

    [ Services ]
 ```

-How do we define *ingress* rules :
+How do we define an Ingress rules :

 ```YAML
 ---